Connecticut Court Records

 What are Connecticut Criminal Court Records?

 Connecticut criminal court records refer to all official information generated and documented during criminal court proceedings.
 This information includes, but is not limited to, pleadings, trial testimonies, exhibits, and orders.
-Under the Connecticut Freedom of Information Act, members of the public can request and/or inspect these records except where otherwise stated by statutory law.
+Under the federal crimes in Connecticut, the state of Connecticut judicial branch is explained in detail as follows:

 Supreme Court

-The Supreme court hears appeals from cases either already heard in the appellate court or transferred directly from the superior courts.
-It consists of 7 justices who sit in panels of 5 when hearing appeals.
-However, the chief justice may instruct the court to sit as a panel of 7 when hearing important cases.
-The Supreme Court also exercises exclusive jurisdiction in certain matters which are determined by the state’s constitution.
-This includes, but is not limited, to cases involving the death penalty.
-The Connecticut State Supreme Court reaches its decisions by reviewing the procedures and decisions of the lesser courts.
-During this court’s proceedings, no new witness testimony is introduced, however arguments from lawyers for each party are heard, after which the case is taken under advisement and a judgment issued within a few months by the court.
-The Supreme Court is the state’s highest court and the chief justice is the head of the state of Connecticut judicial branch.
+This includes, but is not limited to, cases involving the death penalty.
+The Connecticut State Supreme Court reaches its decisions by reviewing the procedures and decisions of the lower courts.
+During this court’s proceedings, no new witness testimony is introduced; however, arguments from lawyers for each party are heard, after which the case is taken under advisement and a judgment is issued within a few months by the court.
+The Supreme Court is the state’s highest court, and the chief justice is the head of the state of Connecticut's judicial branch.

 Appellate Court

 The Connecticut Appellate Court consists of 9 justices who generally sit in panels of 3 and hear appeals from superior courts with the aim of determining if errors of law may have been committed.
-Similar to the supreme court, no new testimony is introduced during this court’s proceedings and decisions are reached by reviewing the briefs, records and oral arguments presented by lawyers for both parties.
+Similar to the Supreme Court, no new testimony is introduced during this court’s proceedings and decisions are reached by reviewing the briefs, records and oral arguments presented by lawyers for both parties.

 Superior Courts